 That's where Jones (game-high 23 points) came in.
 He drew a foul on the backside of a time out, made both free throws and then didn't miss his next six shots.
 He scored 13 straight points -- highlighted by a dunk -- and kept his team in the game.
 When he made a fade-away jumper, it brought MCLA within four.

 "I see my teammates struggling, and so I just wanted to lift them up and let them know we're all here," he said.
 "We're here together, so let's work together as a team because the time's right here right now.
-So let's go
+So let's go ahead and just do it."

 Without his stretch, MCLA may have fallen behind too far to come back.